announce/MockURLSession/README.md

 	pod 'MockURLSession'
 end
 ```
-Note that this requires CocoaPods version 36, and your iOS deployment target to be at least 8.0:
+Note that this requires CocoaPods version 36, and your iOS deployment target to be at least 8.0.

-#### Manually (iOS 7+, OS X 10.9+)

-To use this library in your project manually:

-* for Projects, just drag MockURLSession.swift to the project tree
-* for Workspaces, include the whole MockURLSession.xcodeproj

 ## Usage